Glen Lang

 Glen Lang (born January 4, 1968) is an American businessman and politician who served as mayor of Cary, North Carolina from 1999 to 2003.
 He also was a professional hockey player.

 Early life

 Lang was born in Minneapolis, Minnesota.
 He attended St. Paul High School where he played hockey and graduated in 1988.

 Lang then attended the University of Minnesota Duluth from 1988 to 1989 where he played hockey.
-He transferred to the University of Wisconsin Superior receiving a B.S. in business communication in 1993.
-While at the University of Wisconsin, he played hockey all three years and was named First Team All-American two times.
+He transferred to the University of Wisconsin–Superior receiving a B.S. in business communication in 1993.
+While at the University of Wisconsin–Superior, he played hockey all three years and was named First Team All-American two times.
 He "is considered to be among the best offensive players in team history and in NCAA Division III hockey history."

 Hockey

 After graduation, he was a professional hockey player in the position of right wing and forward.
-From 1993 to 1994, he played for the Johnstown Chiefs and the Raleigh Icecaps.
+From 1993 to 1994, he played for the Johnstown Chiefs and the Raleigh IceCaps.
 From 1994 and 1995, he played with the Columbus Chill.
 He played with the Tulsa Oilers from 1994 to 1996.